antimof/UxPlay/README.txt

 mirror a Windows screen on an Apple TV using AirPlay mirror protocol).
 While *airmypc* can mirror to a true AppleTV and some other AirPlay receivers, UxPlay appears to correctly pair with this client, but then fails to decrypt both the audio and video streams.
-Possibly an older version of the AirPlay encryption/decryption protocol not supported by UxPlay is used by this client.
+Possibly a different variant of the AirPlay encryption/decryption protocol not supported by UxPlay is used by this client.
 Without further information, there is no obvious fix.